Selective Address Mobility

 gateway address such as 192.168.123.1/32; excluding it prevents generated BGP

-proxy-ARP claims for that address and splits the capture-prefix route so Linux
+proxy-neighbor capture for that address and splits the capture-prefix route so Linux

 does not send local gateway ARP across the SAM capture path.